Let’s be absolutely clear: There is no one, right way to market your work.

 The volume of things you could be doing to market your work can get overwhelming.
 Just keeping up with email campaigns, social media campaigns, booking podcasts, writing guest blog posts … the list keeps growing even as we tackle any individual item.

 It’s important to know, and keep in mind, that you won’t be able to do it all.
 Even with a support team, there are always going to be challenges and constraints that make it impossible to get everything done.
-So the best policy to is to concentrate on the things you can do.
+One of your best practices is to concentrate on the things you can do.

 The first rule of effective marketing: Do something every day.

-Here are some suggestions for marketing yourself a task (and a day) at a time:
+Here are some best practices for marketing yourself a task (and a day) at a time:

-They key here is to think creatively, and to always have a few go-to strategies at the ready.
-The list above is easy, and you can do any or all of those in under an hour each day.
+The key here is to think creatively, and to always have a few go-to strategies at the ready.
+The list above is an easy set of best practices, and you can do any or all of those in under an hour each day.
 Pick two or three that you enjoy and do those over and over, if you want.
 As long as you’re doing something, then you’re making progress.

 Marketing is measuring.